Deseret Power Railway: Operations and equipment

 The railroad is electrified using an overhead catenary system energized at 50 kV 60 Hz AC to supply power to its electric locomotives.

 Motive power initially consisted of two General Electric E60Cs with road numbers WFU-1 and WFU-2.
-These two locomotives operated a 35-car train twice daily between the mine and the power plant.
-The trip between power plant and coal mine takes less than one hour.
+These two locomotives operated a 35-car train between the mine and the power plant.
+The trip between power plant and coal mine takes just short of one hour.

 In September 2001, the locomotives received new road numbers (DPR-1 and DPR-2) when the railroad changed its name.
 The locomotive lettering was changed from Deseret Western Railroad to Deseret Railroad by painting over the word Western.

 At the same time, the railroad purchased two more E60C locomotives second-hand from an abandoned Mexican electrification project.
 The Ferrocarriles Nacionales de México (NdeM) had ordered a series of 39 locomotives for 25 kV catenary voltage to be used on the new electrified line from Mexico City to Irapuato.
 Only 28 locomotives from this series entered revenue service, and the surplus locomotives were stored in Mercedes, Texas.
 Soon after, the electric operation ceased and the catenary was removed to create more clearance for container trains.
 The two locomotives purchased by Deseret had the road numbers EA031 and EA035.
 They went first from surplus storage to Texas Utilities, which sold them to the DPR.
 They kept the original paint scheme including the side wall lettering.
 Only EA031 entered revenue service as DPR-3 after being converted to 50 kV catenary supply using the railroad's spare transformer.

 In February 2003, the railroad received 24 new bottom dump hoppers built by Johnstown America.
 These cars of the Autoflood III type with 5 bays received road numbers DPR-56 to DPR-79.
 The cars were brought from the manufacturer to Craig, Colorado, where they were picked up by Blue Mountain Energy and trucked to the Deserado Mine Loadout.

 In October 2004, the railroad purchased three more NdeM locomotives, with road numbers EA012, EA017 and EA028.
 From this batch, only one locomotive entered revenue service as DPR-4.
 The locomotive had originally the road number EA012 and the conversion to 50 kV was done by rewinding the transformer.

-In 2019, a normal weekday saw a 45-car train with three locomotives running once a day, with a second round trip on Tuesday, Wednesday, and Thursday.
-The two original locomotives and one of the converted former NdeM locomotives were in use.
+As of 2024, a 45-car train with three locomotives run one to two trips during Monday to Thursday, with more trains usually on Tuesday to Thursday, but frequency varies with demand.
+If needed, a third round trip is done at night.
+The two original locomotives and one of the converted former NdeM locomotives in Deseret Power livery usually were, until recently, the used configuration.
+But as of 2024, the current configuration is one of the two original locomotives leading, often interchanged between runs, and two of the converted former NdeM locomotives in Deseret Power livery.